jeffvance/kubernetes-util/persistent_storage/pv-pvc-tests/perf_readme.md

 The script used is [full-test](full-test).

 **Note:**
-  (_full-test_ replaces the [previous](old_full-test) script, and is more consistent in capturing the differences between creating PVs before claims and vice-versa)
+  (_full-test_ replaces the [previous](old_full-test) script, and is more consistent in capturing the differences between creating PVs before claims versus creating claims before PVs)

   1. the `LOG_LEVEL` variable is set to 5 in order to capture the number of calls to _syncClaim()_ and to _syncVolume()_.
 This is hard-coded in the script.